 "Meth gators in the Louisiana backwater!"
 How is she going to top that one?"

+“You cowardly, selfish, mean-spirited, old bitch!”
 Caroline put her hands out in front of her and shoved.
 The maneuver worked better than she had anticipated.
-The Judge lost her balance and, crying out, tumbled down the concrete steps to the landing at the bottom of the mezzanine.
+The Judge lost her balance and tumbled down the concrete steps to the landing at the bottom of the mezzanine.

-Caroline stared at her handiwork, satisfaction fighting with horror, then, to her genuine relief, suddenly there was another woman there, hurrying down the steps, picking Judge Jamieson up, helping her to her feet, and Alan’s hands were on her arms, pulling her back from the edge.
+Caroline stared at her handiwork, satisfaction fighting with horror, then, to her genuine relief, Jamieson was rising, hauling herself to her feet, gripping the rail, and Alan’s hands were on Caroline’s arms, pulling her back from the edge.

 “I shoved a bully.”